Chiang Mai Rainy Season Guide 2026: Why This is Secretly My Favorite Time to Visit

 A lush view of Huay Kaew Waterfall in full flow, a key highlight of our Chiang Mai rainy season guide for Off Path Thailand travel.

-Peak season Huay Kaew waterfall is a trickle; Green Season its a roar.
+Peak season Huay Kaew waterfall is a trickle; Green Season it’s a roar.

 Intro: The Day the Mountains Reappeared

 I remember the exact week in early May when the first big storm hit.
-The air had been heavy and acrid for months with the burning season haze—the kind that lingers in your throat and turns distant mountains into hazy outlines.
-Then the rain came—sudden, loud, and unrelenting.
+The air had been heavy and acrid for months with the burning season haze — the kind that lingers in your throat and turns distant mountains into hazy outlines.
+Then the rain came — sudden, loud, and unrelenting.
 That’s why I wrote this Chiang Mai rainy season guide: to show you that while the world sees a storm, those of us who live here see the city finally coming back to life.

 I’ve actually spent nearly a month here during the haze season before, but I had to cut my stay short.
 The smoke triggered persistent rashes across my neck and constantly irritated my eyelids, making it unbearable.